Advancing Research In Campus Activities Grants

 Faculty, staff, and graduate students who plan to conduct research on issues related to campus activities and student engagement are eligible to apply for NACA® Advancing Research in Campus Activities Grants.
 Individual researchers and cross-institutional research teams are encouraged to apply.
 The following individuals are not eligible for the NACA® Advancing Research in Campus Activities Grants: NACA® staff, current members of the Board of Directors, and current members of the NACA® Research Award Committee.

 Applicants for the NACA® Advancing Research in Campus Activities Grants must complete and submit an online application.
 Only complete proposals will be considered.
 Applicants are required to upload an electronic text document in Microsoft Word or as a .pdf.
 This document must include each of the following:

 Purpose and Abstract (250 words max)

-The abstract should be a brief summary of the proposal’s key points.
-(The abstracts from the successful grant proposals will be included in award announcement.)
+The purpose and abstract should be a brief summary of the research proposal's key points and outcomes.

 Introduction (500 words max)